 A bass trombone mouthpiece in a New York 1.5G size, V shaped cup, for players wanting a smaller, most efficient bass trombone mouthpiece but with a wide comfortable rim, based on my Minick V, cup diameter 27.4 mm.

-Based on the classic Minick L size bass trombone mouthpiece made around 1993-1994, as used by players such as Bill Reichenbach and Phil Teele.
+Based on the classic Minick L size bass trombone mouthpiece made around 1993-1994, as used by by many studio and symphonic players.
 This is a large 1 1/4G sized mouthpiece with a heavier blank and a wide comfortable rim.
-Phil played all the old Minick L's we had between the two of us and picked the best one.
+Phil Teeleplayed all the Minick L's we had between the two of us and picked the best one.
 This is it, 216 g, cup diameter 28.1 mm.